 For creating a gui form you click in the program register on one of the six symbols: Frame, Dialog, Applet, JFrame, JDialog or JApplet.

-To place a gui component you first click on the according symbol in the register AWT, Swing1 respectively Swing2 and then on the gui form.
-Afterwards you can then position the component and configure it with the object inspector.
+To place a GUI component, first click its icon in an AWT, Swing, or FX tab and then click the GUI form.
+Alternatively, drag and drop a GUI component from a tab onto your GUI form.
+You can then position the GUI component and configure it with the Object Inspector.
 The source code is synchronized accordingly.
 For this purpose the sections

 // start attributes // end attributes